The pen twitched and jerked six-inches from my left eyeball, “FUCK YOU, YOU RACIST MOTHAFUCKAH – I KNEW YOU WAS AYE-BEE!!”

 “DAMON WHAT THE FUCK!!
 MY GRANDPARENTS GOT HERE FROM THE UKRAINE IN THE EARLY NINTEEN-HUNDREDS!
 Bro, no one was buying or selling slaves anymore at that point!”
 Given my situation, I figured it was a good idea to just give my paternal Jewish background, and not get into the fact that my Cajun maternal side may or may not have had a little free help on the farm.

-Resembling a forgotten cinderblock storage closet somewhere in the bowels of a 50 year-old high school, stains and residue from tape and other adhesive – some patches appearing to be toothpaste, others indeterminate pale discolorations – covered nearly every square inch.
-Our metal bunk stood to my left, our two metal stand-up storage lockers were on the right, leaving a walkway maybe two-feet wide, and behind the friendly neighborhood gang member were our metallic sink-toilet combo, two metal shelves four-feet up, and our massive metal cell door.
+Resembling a forgotten cinderblock storage closet somewhere in the bowels of a 50 year-old high school, stains and other residues – some patches appearing to be toothpaste or residue from old tape, others indeterminate pale discolorations – covered nearly every square inch.
+Our metal bunkbeds stood stacked to my left at eye-level, and our two metal stand-up storage lockers were on the right, leaving a walkway maybe two-feet wide, and behind the friendly neighborhood gang member were our metallic sink-toilet combo, two metal shelves four-feet up, and our massive metal cell door.

 “FUCK YOU DAMON!
 You’re gonna fucking kill me for sitting with white people?”
 Granted, one of the white guys was an “Odinist,” a group that used the study of Norse mythology as a really, really transparent front for promoting White Supremacy, but after he turned over the wooden Hammer of Thor he wore around his neck to flash the swastika penned onto it, I rolled my eyes and laughingly explained that I was half-Jew, so there was no reason to try and recruit me.
 “I’ve got a black best-friend,” I exclaimed to Damon, “a freaking black god-daughter, and I’ve helped a rack of black kids I’ve coached escape their upbringings and get into college!”

 “FUCK YOU WHITE BOY!”
-Apparently my cellmate was unswayed, “you fucking euro-PEAN!!”
+Apparently my cellmate was unswayed, “you fucking euro-PEAUN!!”
 I rolled my eyes at this and sat back down in our cell’s lonely plastic chair.

 On my second day in Housing Unit 7, notorious as the prison’s gang unit, a “kite” had been slipped under the door.
 Unfolding the crude note, I found a threat purportedly from the Muslim Brotherhood demanding $85 a month in food from me.
 Skeptical, and not yet realizing Damon was a fucking psychopathic junkie since at first he’d sold himself as a friend, I asked him what he thought of the note.